Angular Momentum Entanglement Mediated By General Relativistic Frame Dragging

+{Such a screen strongly attenuates direct Coulomb interactions between the two bodies (given by, e.g., charged impurities), while leaving the gravitomagnetic channel unaffected.
+In addition to that, to completely shield the magnetic interaction stemming from dipole-dipole couplings, the Faraday shield has to be further coated with a superconducting material.
+Such a procedure has already been engineered in several experiments \cite{shield1,shield2}: The screening is achieved through gold-plated copper shields which have been enveloped with a superconducting lead foil and a final Cryoperm layer to deal with the extremely low temperature required by the laboratory test.}

+{We observe that, in principle, a realistic shield introduces additional constraints, such as Casimir forces between each sphere and the membrane as well as weak gravitational and vibrational backgrounds associated with the screen \cite{BullingSteinerPedernalesPlenioInpreparation}.
+However, since the witness in Eq. \eqref{eq:inequality} is constructed from angular momentum variances and shield-induced forces act predominantly on the center-of-mass coordinate, we expect that the entanglement generation is not significantly affected, although this interaction might still indirectly reduce the available coherence time by jeopardizing the stabilization of the quantization axis. }

-Even though $\mathrm{SiO_2}$ microspheres can be prepared to be charge neutral, they can have {an electric} dipole moment due to an inhomogeneous charge distribution.
+{As a further issue related to the electromagnetic interactions, we stress that,} even though $\mathrm{SiO_2}$ microspheres can be prepared to be charge neutral, they can have {an electric} dipole moment due to an inhomogeneous charge distribution.
 Currently, the typical permanent dipole moment for such spheres is $\sim$ 100 e $\mu$m \cite{afek}, resulting in a dipole-dipole interaction energy of $V_{\text{dip-dip}}\simeq 2.8 \cdot 10^{-25}$ J, which significantly exceeds $V_G$.
 To address this, we propose rotating the sphere around an axis orthogonal to the dipole's orientation, which must be previously measured \cite{afek}.
 At high rotation speeds, this setup ensures that all components of the time-averaged dipole moment are significantly reduced.
 A detailed estimation (see Appendix \ref{app:dipole}) yields that a rotational velocity of $10^7$ Hz reduces the potential energy to $V_{\text{dip-dip}}\simeq 10^{-40}$ J $< V_G$.
 Furthermore, our analysis shows that allowing for an angular deviation of $\Delta \delta \simeq 10^{-7}$ in the dipole orientation still ensures $V_{\text{dip-dip}} \simeq 10^{-39}$ J, which remains below $V_G$.

 $\bullet$ \emph{Collisions} -- In the following, we focus on a single collision and require that such an event can change only the $m$ number by an amount $q$ up to a maximum $n<l$ while leaving the $l$ number untouched.
 If the probability of $k$ of such events happening during a time interval $t$ is described by the Poisson distribution $P(k;t)={(r t)^k \text{e}^{-r t}}/{k!}$, where $r$ is the average rate of events, the state will be given by (up to normalization)